How to Give Feedback to Your Development Team

 Value of Feedback

-Meaningful feedback fosters effective communication when all participants know what to expect and how to achieve objectives.
+Constructive feedback for software engineers fosters effective communication when all participants know what to expect and how to achieve objectives.
 This tool helps all teammates align their efforts and serves as a great driving force.

 When used correctly, it motivates to progress, engages in the project and encourages to innovate.
 The outcome is a timely and accurately delivered project, and consequently – happy clients.

 To reveal this power, developers should be ready for giving feedback to their team members and Team Leads too.
 The thing is, the supervisors cannot be the only praisers or critics, as otherwise, the feedback will be too subjective and one-sided.
 Also, feedback for junior developer is a very important thing to make his/her work more productive and effective.
 Junior developers are usually very highly motivated and timely feedback increases their motivation even further and drives them to work even harder.